estuhr1206/scheduling-policies-sim/readme.md

 `-varycores`: Vary the number of cores in each simulation rather than varying the load.

 `-varyRTT`: Runs with the same number of cores and load, but across different values for RTT.
 Intended for breakwater.

+`-varytarget`: Runs with same number of cores and load, but across different values for Breakwater's target delay.

 `description`: String to describe the simulation group.
 This will be written in `results/meta_log`